Trowbridge History, Family Crest & Coats of Arms

-The name Trowbridge was brought to England by the Normans when they conquered the country in 1066.
-The ancestors of the Trowbridge family lived in Devon, at Trowbridge.
+The name Trowbridge was brought to England in the wave of migration that followed the Norman Conquest of 1066.
+The Trowbridge family lived in Devon, at Trowbridge.
 Further research showed the name was derived from the Old English word for a wooden bridge.

 Early Origins of the Trowbridge family

 The surname Trowbridge was first found in Devon where conjecturally they are believed to be descended from two Norman knights Richard and Reginald who held the lands of Modbury from the Count of Mortaine as shown in the Domesday Book which was surveyed in 1086 A.D.
 The land was shown to have 30 goats.

 Trowbridge is also a market-town and parish, in the union and hundred of Melksham, Westbury and N. divisions, and Trowbridge and Bradford subdivisions, of Wiltshire.
 "It was anciently a royal manor, forming part of the duchy of Lancaster, having been granted by the crown to John of Gaunt.
 The estate afterwards reverted to the crown, and was given by Henry VIII., in the 28th year of his reign, to Sir Edward Seymour, Knt., Viscount Beauchamp."
 So, while one would presume that this market-town was the place of origin of the surname, it was indeed not.

 Early History of the Trowbridge family

 This web page shows only a small excerpt of our Trowbridge research.
 Another 42 words (3 lines of text) are included under the topic Early Trowbridge History in all our PDF Extended History products and printed products wherever possible.